hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_abstract_wallpaper_inspired_by_the_shapes_and_col_832d43ef-8482-48ca-80fc-d747fbd4dba9-0_0.content.md

 ## About the Design

-Our Quantum Wallpaper design is inspired by the fascinating world of quantum physics.
+Our Quantum Wallpaper design is inspired by the Fas<wbr>ci<wbr>na<wbr>ting world of quantum physics.
 The intricate lines and bold colors represent the complex nature of the subatomic world, where particles are constantly moving and interacting with each other in unpredictable ways.

 ## Features